-(i) Loan from a related party is repayable on demand and carries an interest @ 9.25% p.a.
+(i) Loan from a related party is repayable on demand and carries an interest @ 9.00% p.a.
+(31 March 2020: 9.25% p.a.)

 (b) Reconciliation of liabilities arising from financing activities:

 The changes in the Company's liabilities arising from financing activities can be classified as follows: